rashid-boyko/rashid-boyko/README.md

 ### Hi there, I'm Rashid 👋

-## I'm a Husband, Father, Cloud Engineer, and Biker!!
+## I'm a Husband, Father, Cloud Engineer and Biker!!

 - 🌱 I’m into everything Cloud and DevOps related! 🤣
 - 👯 I’m looking to collaborate with other Cloud Engineers